farling42/fvtt-numenera-compendium/README.md

 https://github.com/farling42/fvtt-numenera-compendium/releases/latest/download/module.json

-## Hard Dependency

-[PDFoundry](https://foundryvtt.com/packages/pdfoundry/) provides the PDF viewer for the links to the documentation provided in each journal entry.

-## Soft Dependency
+## Soft Dependencies

+[PDF Pager](https://github.com/farling42/fvtt-pdf-pager/releases/latest/download/module.json) provides the ability open PDFs at a specific page.

 Additional markers are placed into each of the journal entries which provide compatibility with the Creation Tool component of the [Nice(TSY) Cypher Add-Ons](https://github.com/NiceTSY/nice-cypher-add-ons) module.